Under 25s offered free parliament tours ahead of the general election

 How to bag your free tour

 While the tours are free, you'll still need to book your place.
-Tickets are a must (you can get advanced tickets here or call +44 (0)20 72194114 ) and you also need to bring a proof of age along with you.
+Tickets are a must (you can get advanced tickets by calling +44 (0)20 72194114 ) and you also need to bring a proof of age along with you.

 You'll be able to book your tour on the following days: